catalyzeio/paas-cli-reference/combined_docs.md

-  metrics        Print service and environment metrics in your local time zone rake           Execute a rake task redeploy       Redeploy a service without having to do a git push services       List all services for your environment sites          Tasks for updating sites, including hostnames, SSL certificates, and private keys ssl            Perform operations on local certificates to verify their validity status         Get quick readout of the current status of your associated environment and all of its services supportids     Print out various IDs related to your associated environment to be used when contacting Catalyze support update         Checks for available updates and updates the CLI if a new update is available users          Manage users who have access to the given organization vars           Interaction with environment variables for the associated environment
+  metrics        Print service and environment metrics in your local time zone rake           Execute a rake task redeploy       Redeploy a service without having to do a git push releases       Manage releases for code services rollback       Rollback a code service to a specific release services       Perform operations on an environment's services sites          Tasks for updating sites, including hostnames, SSL certificates, and private keys ssl            Perform operations on local certificates to verify their validity status         Get quick readout of the current status of your associated environment and all of its services support-ids    Print out various IDs related to your associated environment to be used when contacting Catalyze support update         Checks for available updates and updates the CLI if a new update is available users          Manage users who have access to the given organization vars           Interaction with environment variables for the associated environment